About XenServer HA

 HA and Role-Based Access Control (RBAC)

-In XenServer environments where Role-Based Access Control (RBAC) is implemented, not all users will be permitted to change a pool’s HA configuration settings.
+In a XenServer environment where Role-Based Access Control (RBAC) is implemented, not all users will be permitted to change a pool’s HA configuration settings.
 Users who can start VMs (VM Operators), for example, will not have sufficient permissions to adjust the failover capacity for an HA-enabled pool.
 For example, if starting a VM reduces the maximum number of server failures allowed to a value lower than the current maximum failure capacity, the VM Operator will not be able to start the VM.
 Only Pool Administrator or Pool Operator-level users can configure the number of server failures allowed.

 In this case, the user who enables HA (with a Pool Administrator or Pool Operator role) can set the server failure limit to a number that is actually lower than the maximum number of failures allowed.
 This creates slack capacity and so ensures that less privileged users can start up new VMs and reduce the pool’s failover capacity without threatening the failure plan.